practicajs/practica/docs/blog/prisma-is-different/index.md

 ```

-No join is reminded here also it fetches record from two related tables (order, and country).
-Could you guess what SQL is produced here? how many queries?
-One right, a simple join.
-Surprise for you, actually two queries are made, one for each table, as the join logic happens on the client side.
-Why like this? in some cases, mostly where there is a lot of repetition in the DB cartesian join, querying each side of the relation is more efficient.
-But in other cases it's not, Prisma tries to make a guess for you but it will never be nearly as efficient as a developer who is making a thoughtful call.
+No join is reminded here also it fetches records from two related tables (order, and country).
+Could you guess what SQL is being produced here? how many queries?
+One right, a simple join?
+Surprise,  actually, two queries are made.
+Prisma fires one query per-table here, as the join logic happens on the ORM client side (not inside the DB).
+But why?? in some cases, mostly where there is a lot of repetition in the DB cartesian join, querying each side of the relation is more efficient.
+But in other cases, it's not.
+Prisma arbitrarily chose what they believe will perform better in *most* cases.
+I checked, in my case it's *slower* than doing a one-join query on the DB side.
+As a developer, I would miss this deficiency due to the high-level syntax (no join is mentioned).
 My point is, Prisma sweet and simple syntax might be a  bless for developer who are brand new to databases and aim to achieve a working solution in a short time.
-For longer term, having full awareness of the DB interactions is imperative, other ORMs encourage this awareness better
+For the longer term, having full awareness of the DB interactions is helpful, other ORMs encourage this awareness a little better

 **🏆 Is Prisma doing better?:** Not necessarily